ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code.md

 ### Configuration attributes

-The auto-generated `launch.json` file consists of three main configurations named `Ballerina Debug`, `Ballerina Test`, and `Ballerina Remote`.
+The auto-generated `launch.json` file consists of three debug configurations named `Ballerina Debug`, `Ballerina Test`, and `Ballerina Remote`.
 Each configuration supports a different set of attributes, which will be provided via IntelliSense completion suggestions.

 The following attributes are mandatory for all configurations.